HayoVanLoon/serializablecomparable/README.md

 serialization method.
 Upon serializtion, the creation time and size of the serialised object are recorded.

-Each simulator will printi a small report to the standard output upon completion.
+Each simulator will print a small report to the standard output upon completion.